pixie-io/docs.px.dev/content/en/05-reference/01-admin/04-deploy-options.md

 ### Setting the memory request

+By default, the PEM's memory request will be the same as the limit.
 When deploying Pixie, you can specify a different memory [request](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits) than limit.
 This flag is useful for clusters in which the PEM pods are pending because there is not enough memory for them to be scheduled on the node.

 <Alert variant="outlined" severity="info">Please note that PEM memory request must be less than or equal to the PEM memory limit.</Alert>